 OCM is a structured approach to transitioning individuals, teams, and organisations from a current state to a desired future state.
-The approach includes both the organisational change management processes and individual change management models, which together are used to manage the people side of change.
+The approach includes both the Organisational Change Management processes and individual change management models.
+Which together are used to manage the people side of change.
 The benefits of OCM are illustrated below:

 (OCM) Approach & Methodology

 The OCM approach is developed out of a combination of best practice and significant experience in the Technology Industry Solution for Utilities (ISU) implementation programmes.
 The approach is influenced by the specific needs of the programme.
 The approach will focus on the programme as a whole and it will address all the work streams and key stakeholders who are impacted.
-The approach is also aligned the ADKAR implementation methodology.
+The approach is also aligned to the ADKAR implementation methodology.

-The detailed change management activities to execute the approach are defined for each specific phase of the programme.
-The stakeholders to be engaged in each stage of the approach are the program team, leadership/management and end users/other stakeholders.
+The detailed Change Management activities to execute the approach are defined for each specific phase of the programme.
+The stakeholders to be engaged in each stage of the approach are; the program team, leadership/management and end users/other stakeholders.